AleXXandreAutran/Mean-Shift-and-SCMS/mean-shift-scms-demo-en/README.md

 * `bandwidth`: controls KDE smoothing
 * `ridge_dim`: intrinsic dimension of the target ridge
 * `curvature_only`: keeps points satisfying the ridge curvature condition

-This implementation is intended for educational use and small datasets.